 Slightly before the release of Lords of Shadow, Konami released The Adventure ReBirth exclusively for WiiWare.
 ReBirth is a re-creation of the first Castlevania title released on Game Boy, The Adventure.
 Often hailed as one of the worst Castlevania games of all time, The Adventure features dated visuals and unforgiving difficulty, both of which were fixed with ReBirth.

 Following Symphony of the Night as the second Castlevania title on a Sony platform, the anticipation for Lament of Innocence prior to its release was through the roof.
 Although an excellent 3D action game, Lament of Innocence breaks from the platforming seen in Symphony of the Night in favor of a more traditional third-person experience.
+Like many of the best PS2 games, it was one-of-a-kind.

 Not to be confused with Belmont’s Revenge, Simon’s Quest is the second game in the Castlevania series.
 Ditching the action-platforming of the first game in favor of more RPG mechanics, Simon’s Quest is a snapshot of the series in limbo.
 Although the first showing of many mechanics that would later define Castlevania, Simon’s Quest focuses too heavily on them, hurting the game overall.